Uniswap is one of the most popular Ethereum-based decentralized exchanges.

 How to remove liquidity from Uniswap?

-If both BAT and ETH rise or decrease in price at similar rates, you’ll not suffer from impermanent loss and lose much money as the initial exchange rate will not change much.
+If both BAT and ETH rise or decrease in value at similar rates, you’ll not suffer from impermanent loss and lose much money as the initial exchange rate will not change much.

 But, if one of the tokens rises or decreases in value too much in comparison with the other token, the change in the exchange rate will be higher and you’ll lose more money.